Bucky Badger: Film portrayal

 In 2009, Bucky Badger made it to the silver screen in the documentary, Being Bucky.
 The film, which was created by Chicago ad-men John Fromstein and Scott Smith, both Wisconsin natives, follows the 2007–2008 Buckys: Chris, Blake, Dave, Sky, Ryan, Craig and Jeff.
 It was released on April 4 at the Wisconsin Film Festival and featured in theaters across the state in the following weeks.

 Additionally, Bucky Badger is featured prominently in a parody of the song "Teach Me How to Dougie", appropriately titled "Teach Me How to Bucky".
 The music video, presented by Zooniversity Music, debuted during the 2010 UW Homecoming Game at Camp Randall vs. Minnesota Golden Gophers, a 41–23 Badgers win on October 9.
 T-shirts displayed in the video became commercially distributed the following week at local stores such as Name of the Game Apparel and Insignia.
-However, despite overwhelming popularity of the video, the use of a student-athlete's portrayal in the music video at the :31 second and 1:11 mark violated NCAA compliance issues as student-athletes' likenesses are prohibited from generating the sales.
-Specifically, NCAA regulations stipulate that “items that include an individual student-athlete’s name, picture or likeness, other than information items, may not be sold.”
+However, despite overwhelming popularity of the video, the use of a student-athlete's portrayal in the music video at the :31 second and 1:11 mark violated NCAA compliance issues as student-athletes' likenesses were prohibited from generating the sales.
+Specifically, NCAA regulations stipulated that “items that include an individual student-athlete’s name, picture or likeness, other than information items, may not be sold.”
+In 2021, the NCAA began to allow name, image, and likeness deals.

+In 2013, Bucky Badger was in the Season 2 finale episode of New Girl, "Elaine's Big Day."
+Bucky Badger, a live badger brought by the University of Wisconsin, gets loose in the hotel ducts where a wedding is taking place.